Schiiss/blog/_posts/2024-05-01-monitoring-genai-apps-with-langsmith.md

 ![Generate_API_Key](/blog/assets/images/blog_images/monitoring-genai-apps-with-langsmith/generate_key.png)

 Generate an API key and place it in your environment file using the LANGCHAIN_API_KEY key.
+Once the API key is added to your environment file, let's run the below code:

 ```python
 from langchain_openai import AzureChatOpenAI